dmartinol/application-exporter/README.md

 ## CI pipeline
 A GitHub action runs at every new release, and generates the following artifacts:
 * The `inventory-exporter.tar` artifact is added to the [release page](https://github.com/dmartinol/application-exporter/releases) after some time
-* The updated container image is published on the public repository [quay.io/dmartino](quay.io/dmartino)
+* The updated container image is published on the public repository [quay.io/dmartino](https://quay.io/dmartino)

-The version is printed as the application starts, as:
+The version is printed at the application startup, as in:
 ```bash
 2022-09-23T17:21:58.411+0200	info	The version of ./bin/inventory-exporter-darwin-amd64 is : 0.1.1
 ```